INTRODUCTION

 What is the difference between Greek yogurt and regular yogurt?

-Can I use Greek yogurt and regular yogurt interchangeably in recipes?
+Can I use Greek yogurt as a substitute for regular yogurt in recipes?

 Final Verdict